June 14th | Ceremony at 5pm

 Celebrate our country's stars and stripes, and join us for the 23rd annual Flag Day at Fort Vancouver presented by Davidson and Associates Insurance!
 Celebrate our nation's flag, and participate in the ceremony and kid's activities on Flag Day - Wednesday, June 14th 2017.

 5:00PM - Flag Day Ceremony

-Featuring: Pledge of Allegiance, National Anthem, Flag History Quiz (Sunset Elementary 5th Grade Students vs. Clark County Mayors), Declaration of Independence Skit (Marshall Elementary 5th Grade Students), and the Clark County Mayor's Patriotic Tie Contest
+Featuring: Pledge of Allegiance, National Anthem, US History Quiz (Sunset Elementary 5th Grade Students vs. Clark County Mayors), Declaration of Independence Skit (Marshall Elementary 5th Grade Students), and the Clark County Mayor's Patriotic Tie Contest

 Flag Day Activities

 After the ceremony ends, the whole family can participate in Flag Day activities!